-As a 1-on-1 Coach, I talk to a lot of parents who are full of worry about their child’s future.
+As a parent coach, I talk to a lot of parents who are full of worry about their child’s future.

-Parents worry a lot!
-And that’s a good thing!
+Parents worry a lot—and that’s a good thing!
 Parental concern is nature’s way of making sure we attend to our child’s needs.
-Worry keeps us involved, attuned to our kids and can even give us energy when we’re exhausted.
+Worry keeps us involved and attuned to our kids.
+It can even give us energy when we’re exhausted.

 Here’s how you can use worry to your advantage.

 When you find yourself overwhelmed with worry, ask yourself this question: Are you worried about what’s actually happening now or something that might or might not happen in the child’s future?